CAMeL-Lab/camel_tools/docs/source/getting_started.rst

 .. code-block:: bash

-   # To install all data sets
+   # To install all datasets
-   camel_data full
+   camel_data -i all

-   # or for a light weight package for morphology and MLE disambiguation only
+   # or just the default datasets for each component
-   camel_data light
+   camel_data -i defaults

-See :ref:`available_packages` for a comparison.
+See :doc:`reference/packages` for a list of all available datasets.

 By default, data is stored in ``~/.camel_tools``.
 Alternatively, if you would like to install the data in a different location,